• Skip to main content

 5. Total (sum)

-We can name the attribute of the result relation obtained by aggregation using ‘as’ clause.
-We can use ‘as’ clause for all aggregate function.
+Note: We can name the attribute of the result relation obtained by aggregation using the ‘as’ clause.
+We can use the ‘as’ clause for all aggregate functions.

 This aggregate function counts the number of tuples in the relation.
 It has certain variations:

-count(*) – This count function returns the number of tuples present in a relation including the tuples holding ‘Null values’.
+This function returns the number of tuples, including those with ‘Null values’.

 teaches relation